taleroangel/prism/README.md

 - *Absolute Indexing* is achieved by using the **#** operator.
 The beginning of a block is specified with **#** and the end of it with **##**.
 - *Relative Indexing* is achieved by using the **%** operator.
 The beginning of a block is specified with **%** and the end of it with **%%**.

 > ⚠️ **Warning**: _Aboslute Indexing_ causes undefined or implementation dependant behaviour on the interpreter when the index is greater than the [buffer](#buffer) size.
-If the number of LEDs is unknown and the register values cannot be obtained use only _Relative Indexing_
+If the number of LEDs is unknown and the register values cannot be obtained, _Relative Indexing_ is recommended over _Aboslute Indexing_

 #### Select Options
 | Name     | Option | Description                                     |